 Keith: Sharon shared a lot of great information about POD gifts.
 I decided to name The University of Memphis as the payable on death beneficiary of two accounts at my bank.
 Not only was the process simple it didn't cost a thing.
 I also liked that a POD gift gives me flexibility-I still own the accounts and can use the money in those accounts if my needs ever change.

-Is a transferable on death (TOD) gift right for you?
+Is a payable on death (POD) gift right for you?

-If you own stocks, bonds or mutual funds and would like to make a gift to leave a legacy and support The University of Memphis, consider a transfer on death gifting strategy.
-If you have questions about transfer on death giving strategies, please contact us.
+If you would like to leave a gift to our organization that is simple, inexpensive and flexible if your needs change, please consider a payable on death bequest.
+If you have questions or would like to learn more about POD beneficiary gifts, please contact us.
 We would be happy to assist you and answer any questions that you have.

 *Please note: The name and image above is representative of a typical donor and may or may not be an actual donor to our organization.
 Since the benefits of a POD gift may differ depending on your personal circumstances, please consult with your legal, tax or financial advisor.